Mandjindja

 The Mandjindja, Mantjintjarra or Manytjilytjarra are an Aboriginal Australian people of Western Australia belonging to the Western Desert cultural bloc.

 Country

 The only information on the Mandjindja's country are estimates given by Norman Tindale.
 Tindale's estimates (particularly for the peoples of the Western desert) are not considered to be accurate.

 Tindale estimated that the Mandjindja's territory extended over roughly 21,000 mi2, in the sandhill terrain south of the Warburton Range, from a place called Papakula ("Babbagoola Rockhole" on maps).
 Their western extension went as far as the Gillen and Throssell lakes.
 Their southern boundaries lay around Amy Rocks and the Saunders Range.
 Their eastern confines lay around a place named Lenga:na, identified as possibly east of the Sydney Yeo Chasm.

 Language

-The language of the Mandjindja people is the Mandjindja language.
+The Mandjindja people speak the Mandjindja language.

 History

 The Mandjindja people in Kalgoorlie are possibly the descendants of the Manyjilyjarra people who left the Great Sandy and Gibson deserts in 1906 due to an extended drought and then made their way to places such as Kalgoorlie from the 1920s.